Kite + Shopify: 8 Essential Checks Before You Launch

 When uploading artwork it’s important to check that the image is the right dimensions for printing.
 If your image is too small or the wrong shape, then you’re unlikely to get a good quality print.

 The correct dimensions in pixels will be shown in the Prices & Edit screen for each product in the app.
-Templates showing the exact printable area can also be found on our website.
+Templates of the exact printable area can also be found on our website.

 2. Look at the product preview